Chapter One of Boy & Girl – 2020 Edition

 Turning his back on her, he stared resolutely at Mrs Greengage who was writing: Animal Farm – 1945, on the blackboard.

 “Hands up those who have read Orwell’s book,” she asked.

 Hands shot up around the class, including the eager hand of the new girl.
-He glanced at her waving hand out of the corner of his eye and shuddered at the sight of a set of sharply pointed nails.
+He glanced at her waving fingers out of the corner of his eye and shuddered at the sight of the sharply pointed nails.
 His own hands, with their chewed nails, remained resolutely hidden in his lap, hoping no one would notice.
 He had no idea who Orwell was and knew nothing of a book about animals on a farm unless it was Shadow the Sheepdog.